redmic-project/docker-docker-deploy/README.md

 Using environment variables, you can configure:

-* Behaviour of this image itself.
+* Behaviour of `docker-deploy` itself.
+* Deployment target host (where you are deploying to) environment, for:
+  * service deployment configuration (values used to configure the deployment), but not exposed into the deployed service.
-* Deployment target host environment (where you are deploying to) for service deployment configuration and deployed service environment variables (the latter only when action is *deploy* and using the `ENV_PREFIX` prefix in your variable names).
+  * deployed service environment variables, only when action is *deploy* and you are using the `ENV_PREFIX` (`DD_` by default) prefix in your variable names.

 Using script parameters you can set:

+* When action is *deploy*:
+  * deployment target host (where you are deploying to) environment, for:
+    * service deployment configuration (values used to configure the deployment), but not exposed into the deployed service.
-* When action is *deploy*, deployment target host environment (where you are deploying to) for service deployment configuration and deployed service environment variables.
-These parameters overwrite previous environment values, including those defined using the `ENV_PREFIX` prefix.
+    * deployed service environment variables, using names without prefix.
+These parameters will overwrite previous environment values, including those defined using the `ENV_PREFIX` (`DD_` by default) prefix.
-* When action is *create-nets*, the name of external networks to create.
+* When action is *create-nets*:
+  * the name of external networks to create.

 ## Configuration